mkrueger/icy_term/README.md

 Get the latest release here:
 https://github.com/mkrueger/icy_term/releases/latest

+## Requires

+IcyTerm needs a graphics card that can can do opengl 3.3+.
+(It's the 2010 version but some people have problems starting)

+If it doesn't run check if graphics card drivers are up to date.

+On Windows:
+opengl32.dll
+And VCRUNTIME140.dll is required.
+Usually these two are installed and it should run out of the box.
+If you can run any game with 3D graphics it should just work.

 # Help

 Contributions are welcome.
 But also testing & bug reporting or feature requests.